- Things to Do

 Pay a visit to this peaceful community.more

-Located in the heart of Richmond's bustling downtown, the Marshall House is walking distance from the Virginia State Capitol, the Library of Virginia, and the Valentine Richmond History Center.
-Visitors to the site can enjoy a guided tour of the house including a remarkable collection of original furnishings, take a stroll through the colorful garden, visit the museum shop, or even try their hand at the game of quoits (John Marshall's favorite game).
+The Marshall House is walking distance from the Virginia State Capitol, the Library of Virginia, and the Valentine Richmond History Center.
+Visitors to the site can enjoy a guided tour of the house with a remarkable collection of original furnishings, take a stroll through the colorful garden, visit the museum shop, or even play a round of quoits (John Marshall's favorite game).